den53/react-boilerplate/README.md

 it belongs to (e.g. `Header.css`).
 The css can be used inside the JSX after the CSS file has been imported with an `import './Header.css'`.

+2. Bootstrap can be used inside your JSX everywhere just by including the `className="bootstrap-classes-you-like"` on your JSX elements.

-2. For development one can start the development server with `npm run start`.
+3. For development one can start the development server with `npm run start`.
 The development server support hot reload!

-3. To build a production version of the app use `npm run build`.
+4. To build a production version of the app use `npm run build`.
 The output will be in the `/build` directory.

 Things to do in the future *Redux*, *ReactRouter* and *Authentication*.